 When you swipe, tap or insert your card at a store, you won’t have to worry about your Visa card number and security code, as the computer system deals with them automatically.
 But it’s good to know where everything is when you need to make a purchase manually.
 For example, the security code for Visa, Mastercard and Discover is 3 digits on the back of your card.
 For American Express cards, it’s 4 digits on the front.

-The code on the back of a credit card is three-digit number known as a Card Security Code (CSC) or Card Verification Value (CVV), among other names.
-There is such a code on the back of all credit cards because it helps to prevent fraudulent purchases from being made online or over the phone.
-And you’ll need to provide it whenever you make a so-called “card not present” transaction.
-This security code usually is three digits long and on the back of your card.
-American Express cards are the exception, as they have a four-digit security code on the front.… read full answer
+The code on the back of a credit card is a three-digit number known as a Card Security Code (CSC) or Card Verification Value (CVV), among other names.
+This code is on the back of credit cards because it helps to prevent fraudulent purchases from being made online or over the phone.
+You’ll need to provide it whenever you make a so-called “card not present” transaction – such as a purchase from an online merchant.
+A … read full answercredit card’s security code is not always three digits long or on the back of your card, however.
+American Express cards are the exception – they have a four-digit security code on the front.

 That’s the simple explanation, at least.
 But there are a few other important things you should know about your security code.

-Here’s what you should know about the code on the back of a credit card:
+5 things to know about the code on the back of your credit card:

 The CSC is also known as a Card Verification Code (CVC) or Card Verification Value (CVV).
 It is usually a 3- or 4-digit number printed on a credit card, not embossed like the card number.